sourcesnow/xpspl/docs/index.rst

 .. prggmr documentation master file, created by sphinx-quickstart on Wed Dec 19 20:57:45 2012.

-XPSPL - Signal Library for PHP.
+XPSPL - Signal and Event Library for PHP.
 =====================================

-XPSPL high performance signal library for PHP.
+XPSPL high performance signal and event library for PHP.

 Table of Contents
 -----------------